On the dynamics of endomorphisms of affine surfaces: Picard-Manin Space

-Let $X$ be a completion of $X_0$ and let $\NS (X)$ be the Néron-Severi group of $X$.
+Let $X$ be a smooth surface and let $\NS (X)$ be the Néron-Severi group of $X$.
 We have a perfect pairing given by the intersection form

-Recall the Hodge index theorem \begin{thm}[Hodge Index Theorem, \cite{hartshorneAlgebraicGeometry1977} Theorem 1.9 p.364] Let $X$ be a projective surface over a smooth projective surface over an algebraically closed field.
-Let $\alpha \in \NS (X)$ and let $H$ be an ample divisor on $X$.
+Recall the Hodge index theorem \begin{thm}[Hodge Index Theorem, \cite{hartshorneAlgebraicGeometry1977} Theorem 1.9 p.364] Let $X$ be a smooth projective surface over an algebraically closed field.
+Let $\alpha \in \NS (X) \setminus \left\{ 0 \right\}$ and let $H$ be an ample divisor on $X$.
 If $\alpha \cdot H =0$, then

 In particular, the signature of the quadratic form induced by the intersection form is $\left( 1, \rho -1 \right)$ where $\rho$ is the rank of $\NS (X)$. \end{thm}